-Jackson won AFC Player of the Week in week one; Mahomes won in week two.
+Jackson won AFC Player of the Week in Week 1; Mahomes won in Week 2.
 Jackson has thrown for seven touchdowns and zero interceptions through two games.
 Mahomes has the same statistics.
 Mahomes has 822 total yards on the year.
 Jackson has 722.

 The respect is there from Jackson, who said Mahomes is on the way to becoming a quarterback like Tom Brady or Aaron Rodgers.

 “He’s on his way,” Jackson said.
 “Those guys have Super Bowls.
 He’s a dynamic quarterback.
 It’s his third year and he’s been doing a tremendous job.
 [He’s a] former MVP.
 I just can’t wait to compete against him again.”